Merchant Marine Act of 1920: History

 Laws similar to the Jones Act date to the early days of the United States.
 In the First Congress, on September 1, 1789, Congress enacted Chapter XI, "An Act for Registering and Clearing Vessels, Regulating the Coasting Trade, and for other purposes", which limited domestic trades to American ships meeting certain requirements.
 Such laws served the same purpose as—and were loosely based on—England's Navigation Acts, which were repealed in 1849.

 The laws requiring that vessels transporting cargo domestically be U.S.-built, owned, and crewed, were temporarily suspended during World War I. The Jones Act of 1920 reinstated those ideas into law, and expanded restrictions regarding vessels used for cabotage in the United States.

 1920 law

-The Merchant Marine Act of 1920 was introduced by Senator Wesley Jones, Chairman of the Senate Commerce Committee.
-He stated that the act was, "an earnest effort to lay the foundation of a policy that will build up and maintain an adequate American merchant marine in competition with the shipping of the world."
+The Merchant Marine Act of 1920 was introduced by Senator Wesley Jones, chairman of the Senate Commerce Committee.
+He said the act was "an earnest effort to lay the foundation of a policy that will build up and maintain an adequate American merchant marine in competition with the shipping of the world."

 The intention of Congress was to develop a merchant marine for reasons of national defense and of growth of foreign and domestic commerce, as stated in the preamble to the Merchant Marine Act of 1920 as originally enacted: